Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Introduction

 \section{Introduction}

 Zero-shot reinforcement learning (RL) \citep{touati2023does} has emerged as a promising paradigm for developing general-purpose agents.
 By learning successor measures that decouple dynamics from rewards, these methods generate near-optimal policies for a big family of reward functions at test time, with minimal amount of computation and relying solely on unlabeled, precollected data.
 This departs from standard, fixed-reward-based RL \citep{sutton1998introduction}, which typically requires training a new policy whenever the objective changes.
-As these methods scale beyond complex and broader settings, they are usually referred to as Behavior Foundation Models (BFMs) \citep{tirinzoni2025zeroshot}.
+As these methods scale beyond complex and broader settings, they are usually referred to as Behavior Foundation Models (BFMs) \citep{tirinzoni2025zero}.
 Such generalization capabilities are particularly appealing for robotics, where usually learning relevant policies involves tedious reward engineering.
-While general-purpose foundation models trained on vast amounts of (un)labeled data have emerged as a promising paradigm for robotic manipulation \citep{intelligence2025pi, brohan2023rt,kim2024openvla}, the application of BFMs for legged systems still remains underexplored.
+While general-purpose foundation models trained on vast amounts of (un)labeled data have emerged as a promising paradigm for robotic manipulation \citep{intelligence2025pi, zitkovich2023rt,kim2025openvla}, the application of BFMs for legged systems still remains underexplored.
 One of the main bottlenecks is the reliance on large, diverse, task-agnostic precollected datasets \citep{laskin2021urlb}, which are often unavailable at scale for legged robots.

-Recently, \citet{tirinzoni2025zeroshot} proposed an online zero-shot RL algorithm grounding policy learning and exploration towards an external motion capture dataset.
-Based on this idea, BFM-Zero \citep{li-2025} represents an early effort to transfer such zero-shot RL methods to a humanoid robot.
+Recently, \citet{tirinzoni2025zero} proposed an online zero-shot RL algorithm grounding policy learning and exploration towards an external motion capture dataset.
+Based on this idea, BFM-Zero \citep{li2025bfm} represents an early effort to transfer such zero-shot RL methods to a humanoid robot.
 However, these methods still rely on supervision from external datasets.
 In this paper, we focus on the quadrupedal setting.
 We observe that naive deployment of online FB suffers from ineffective exploration and has difficulties in discovering the sparse manifold of stable locomotion.
-In contrast to previously explored efforts \citep{li-2025}, large motion capture dataset are not readily available for quadrupedal robots and thus cannot be used to regularize exploration.
+In contrast to previously explored efforts \citep{li2025bfm}, large motion capture datasets are not readily available for quadrupedal robots and thus cannot be used to regularize exploration.

 We thus propose \method (Maximum Entropy Behavior Exploration), an online zero-shot RL framework based on the forward-backward (FB) algorithm \citep{touati2021learning}, which does not require access to external datasets.